Important Information About Coronavirus (COVID-19)

 All of these activities are helping to ensure that our organisation is well prepared to respond to COVID-19, and minimise any impact it may have on our provision of high-quality services to our clients and residents.

-From the 6 May 2020, the following visiting arrangements will be in place at all SCC metropolitan facilities.
+From the 10 June 2020, the following visiting arrangements will be in place at all SCC facilities.

 Visitors will NOT be permitted to enter the facility if:

 - They are unwell in anyway, including having symptoms of fever or respiratory infection.

 - They are not vaccinated against influenza.

 All other visitors meeting face to face with residents must meet the following requirements:

 - Have no fever or elevated body temperature (a temperature of less than 37.5 degrees Celsius is required.
 The temperature of all visitors will be taken prior to entering a facility by infrared non-contact digital thermometers.